 Bootstrap consistent equilibrium and stability analysis show that the high-n ballooning limit for typical plasmas consistent with external current drive is $\beta_N < 4.7$, and with no wall the ideal MHD β_N limits for n=1, 2 and 3 are 2.7, 4.0, and 4.5, respectively.
 Calculations with VALEN [13] show that feedback coils, located near the front face the shield plug in every other mid-plane port, could stabilize the n=1 RWM mode up to $\beta_N = 4.2$.
 The influence of the n=2 mode on the achievable β_N is being investigated.
 The analysis of the RWM stabilization is benefiting from the experimental progress on DIII-D [18].
-The RWM coils may also be useful for ultra fast vertical position control, and in combination with the neutral stability point of the DN divertor lead to avoidance of vertical displacement events (VDE).
+The RWM coils could also be utilized for ultra fast vertical position control, and in combination with the neutral stability point of the DN divertor leading to avoidance of vertical displacement events (VDE).
 The plasma configurations targeted have safety factor values above 2.0 everywhere, so that the (5,2) and (3,1) are the lowest order NTM's of interest.
-ECCD from the low field side (LFS) at toroidal fields of 6-8 T would require frequencies of 147-197 GHz, which is close to the range of achieved values targeted by ITER R&D. Examination of this is continuing to determine the powers required at high β and for higher order islands, the launching geometry and accessibility, and the use of Ohkawa current drive to achieve high CD efficiencies on the LFS.
+ECCD from the low field side (LFS) at toroidal fields of 6-8 T would require frequencies of 147-197 GHz, which is close to the range of achieved values.
+Examination of this is continuing to if trapped electrons will degrade the CD efficiency excessively for LFS absorption, and whether heating alone may be sufficient.

-Fig. 1.
-FIRE AT mode Operating Space
+Fig. .1 Operating Space for High- β AT

-The "steady-state" high-β AT configurations in FIRE rely on ICRF/FW on-axis current drive and LH off-axis current drive.
+The "steady-state" high- β AT configurations in FIRE rely on ICRF/FW on-axis current drive and LH off-axis current drive.
 The FW on axis can provide up to 400 kA of current by injecting 20 MW of power with the existing two strap ion heating system.
 Upgrades to four strap antennas would improve the CD efficiency.
 Typical AT plasmas require only half this current.
-The LH analysis was done in the Tokamak Simulation Code with LH ray tracing package LSC [12], and in a stand-alone equilibrium using ACCOME.
+The LH analysis was done in the Tokamak Simulation Code with LH ray tracing package LSC [12], and in a stand-alone equilibrium using ACCOME [15].
 Reverse power and trapped particle effects reduce the current drive efficiency giving 1.3 MA of current at 6.5 T for 30 MW of injected power and typical AT parameters (Table I).
 The typical parallel index spectrum is centered between 2.0-2.15 with a FWHM of 0.25, typical of the proposed C-Mod LH launcher.
-Off axis CD in FIRE is critical for establishing and controlling the safety factor profile and the experience on C-Mod will strengthen the basis for
+Off axis CD in FIRE is critical for establishing and controlling the safety factor profile and the experience on C-Mod will strengthen the basis for FIRE's projections.